Coco Gauff: 2022: French Open final, singles top 5, doubles No. 1

-In February, Gauff reached the quarterfinals at the Qatar Open by defeating Shelby Rogers, Caroline Garcia and third seed Paula Badosa.
-In the quarterfinals, Gauff lost to sixth seed Maria Sakkari.
+At the Qatar Open, Gauff defeated Shelby Rogers, wildcard entrant Caroline Garcia and No. 4 Paula Badosa to reach the quarterfinals.
+She lost in the quarterfinals to No. 6 Maria Sakkari in straight sets.
 In doubles, Gauff paired with Jessica Pegula to win her first WTA 1000 doubles title, beating third-seeded pair of Veronika Kudermetova and Elise Mertens in the final.
-With the win, she climbed to a career-high No. 10 in the doubles rankings on 28 February 2022.
+With the win, Gauff climbed to a career-high No. 10 in the doubles rankings.